jhmigueles/actilifecounts/README.md

 The actigraphcounts R package is mostly a translation of the python-based [agcounts](https://github.com/actigraph/agcounts) module.

-Additional features of the actigraphcuonts package include the possibility of calculating activity counts from any accelerometer brand, with a more flexible approach to handle different sampling frequencies.
+Additional features of the actigraphcounts package include the possibility of calculating activity counts from any accelerometer brand, with a more flexible approach to handle different sampling frequencies.